Mobile Device Management for Canadian Businesses: The Complete MDM Guide (2026)

 Does MDM cover Windows laptops or only phones?

 Modern MDM platforms cover Windows 11, macOS, iOS, iPadOS, and Android from a single console.
-Intune treats laptops and phones with the same policy framework, which is why the broader term unified endpoint management (UEM) is used by analysts.
+Intune treats laptops and phones under the same policy framework, which is why analysts use the broader term unified endpoint management (UEM).

 Do we need MDM if everyone uses corporate-owned laptops only?

 Yes.
-Corporate-owned does not equal corporate-controlled until the device is enrolled, encrypted, and reporting compliance.
-Audit, insurance, and breach-response posture all assume centrally managed devices, regardless of who paid for the hardware.
+Corporate-owned does not equal corporate-controlled until the device is enrolled, encrypted, then reporting compliance.
+Audit posture, insurance renewals and PIPEDA breach response all assume centrally managed devices, regardless of who paid for the hardware.

 Related Resources